krishna8413/krishna8413/README.md

 ### 📘 About Me

 <p align="justify">
-I'm a final-year Computer Science Engineering student at Chandigarh University, passionate about full-stack development and machine learning.
-I enjoy building intelligent, data-driven web applications using modern technologies like React.js, Node.js, MongoDB, and LSTM models.
-I’ve solved 500+ LeetCode problems, ranked in the top 10 in the Tech-a-thon hackathon, and earned multiple certifications across Python, DSA, and web development.
-I aim to bring innovation and efficiency to every project I contribute to.
+Aspiring Computer Science Engineer skilled in full-stack development, data science, and machine learning.
+Proficient in React.js, Node.js, MongoDB, and ML model building.
+Solved 500+ LeetCode problems, ranked top 10 in Tech-a-thon, and recognized for innovative solutions.
+Eager to drive impactful projects by applying logical thinking and technical expertise.
 </p>

 ---